Welcome to the Global Health Minor!

 We provide additional opportunities for you to meet other students who share a passion for global health and who want to collaborate in the world beyond the university.
 These opportunities include ‘meet the speaker’ events at key campus talks by global health leaders, as well as career development and research symposium days designed to build bridges with the larger global health community in our region.
 To find out more about such events, please join our listserv (Globalhealthminor) or ‘friend’ us on Facebook.

 Freshman Interest Groups

-During autumn quarter 2011, the Department of Global Health will offer courses through two Freshmen Interest Groups (FIGs).
-These FIGs are described on the UW First Year Programs website.
-On the website, search for: FIG 71 LOCAL GLOBAL HEALTH FIG and/or FIG 68 PERSPECTIVES IN HEALTH FIG. If interested in either of these FIGs, please enroll during your orientation.
+The Department of Global Health offers course options through First-year Interest Groups (FIGs) each year.
+These FIGs will be described on the UW First Year Programs website during early Summer.
+On the website, search for: LOCAL GLOBAL HEALTH FIG and/or PERSPECTIVES IN HEALTH FIG. If interested in either of these FIGs, please enroll during your orientation.